New Study Finds Tesla #1 In Accident Rates Of Any Car Brand

 How Can A Lawyer Help With A Tesla Accident Case?

-• Answering your questions and reviewing your self-driving car accident case
+• Answering your questions and reviewing your self-driving car accident case.

-• Investigating the crash independently and thoroughly
+• Investigating the crash independently and thoroughly.

-• Establishing liability and damages by working with expert witnesses
+• Establishing liability and damages by working with expert witnesses.

-• Inspecting each case’s facts and circumstances to determine whether auto insurance policies and other sources of financial recovery are available
+• Inspecting each caseโ€™s facts and circumstances to determine whether auto insurance policies and other sources of compensation are available.

-• Communicating and negotiating with the insurance company and defense attorney
+• Communicating and negotiating with the insurance company and defense attorney.

-• Taking action in civil court if there is no reasonable settlement offer
+• Taking action in civil court if there is no reasonable settlement offer.

 How Much Does It Cost To Hire A Personal Injury Attorney For Car Accidents?

-Do not let your current situation dictate your right to compensation.
+Do not let your current situation dictate your right to pursue compensation.
 Our lawyers handle these cases on a contingency fee basis.
-No upfront fees are required.
-Arash Law will only charge you if we successfully resolve your case and win you compensation.
+No upfront attorneyโ€™s fees are required.
+Arash Law will only charge you if we successfully resolve your case and obtain compensation on your behalf.
+While there are no upfront attorney fees, clients may still be responsible for certain case expenses regardless of the outcome.

-To schedule a free, no-commitment initial consultation with our dedicated legal team, call (888) 488-1391 or complete the “Do I Have a Case?” form.
+To schedule a free initial consultation with our legal team, call (888) 488-1391 or complete the โ€œDo I Have A Case?โ€ form.

 ABOUT THE AUTHOR